andrewstucki/chop-web-client/src/chat/README.md

 - Button

 ## Selectors
-- charaterCount: int
+- charaterCount
   returns the charater count of the currentInput

-## Commands
-- inputTyped(value: string)
+- inputValue
-  count charaters, limit length, remove formating, highlight @ mentions
+  highlight @ mentions

+## Dispatchers
 - sendMessage
+  add to current channel
-  create message, add to channel, send to PubNub
+  send to PubNub

 ## IO
 - PubNub